Hathaway-Shan/leetcodeProblems/README.md

 3. **ReGex** is almost always a mistake.
 If you're about to use Regex think for a moment if you could accomplish the same objective with a combination of **split()** and **join()**.

-4. **Fancy For Loops** a for loop is written with four distinct parts:
+4. **Unorthodox For Loops** a for loop is written with four distinct parts:

 ```js
 for (initialize statement; condition statement; increment statement) {